 Motivation is unreliable

-But there is a trick (I wrote this post for a reason, not just to make you feel worse) You don’t need to wait for motivation if you have this other thing:
+But there is a trick.
+You don’t need to wait for motivation if you have this other thing:

 Discipline is about following through whether or not you are motivated or in the mood to do so.
 Even if you are tired or if you can justify taking a break.
 Discipline is nowhere near as shiny and fun as motivation, but you can count on it.
 And even if you are reading this and you are thinking that you have no discipline, the best part is that you can build it like a muscle.

-I’ve been working on this whole discipline thing and the most frustrating part is that you can’t build it on demand immediately.
+The thing to keep in mind when building self-discipline is that you can’t build it on demand immediately.
 You have to start small even if you feel like you don’t have time to build it gradually.
 But it’s a game-changer.

-Imagine if you knew, with absolute certainty, that you were going to follow through with your plans?
+Imagine if you knew, with absolute certainty, that you were going to follow through with your plans.
 Ironically, you might initially need to find the motivation, as a catalyst, to begin training your discipline muscle.
 Pro-tip, try the 3:33 alarm for building self-discipline.